 - Providing the storeowner with order information.

-But usually you’ll want features above and beyond.
+But usually, you’ll want features above and beyond the basics.
 You might want design features, better security, marketing tools, and maybe the ability to sync with your inventory system.

-Or not – you might have a single product and want ultimate convenience and lowest cost.
+Or not – you might have a single product and want the ultimate convenience and lowest cost.

-But that’s the point – there will be tradeoffs that may or may not matter.
+But that’s the point – there will be tradeoffs that may or may not matter in your situation.
 The end goal is to figure what you need, what you want – and what you want to pay for those features.